Dvd-Znf/monero-api-cli/README.md

 ## How to install
 In the future I'll add the project to PyPi | Check TODO
 Right now you can either use the source code with the Python interpretor directly
-Or you could use the provided binnary available at `dist/monero-api-cli`
+Or you could use the provided binnary available at `dist/monero-api-cli` for MacOS/Linux and `dist/monero-api-cli.exe` for Windows
 ### Step 0:
 Clone this repo :P
 ``` bash